okz/actions/README.md

 [OK] **Upload integrity validation** – compare local vs. remote hashes after push
 [OK] **Weekly write benchmark** – write a week of data in 15minute streams and get benchmarks:  1215second upload, 1.8 GB repo size.

 [NOK] **Weekly read benchmark** – open one week of data and measure latency reading last 100 timestamps at the end: near instantaneous.
-Selectively load a days ch4 data 200ms.   !!
-High Res timestamp corrupted!!
+Selectively load a days ch4 data 200ms.

+[ ] Can we append variables to the same dimension later.
+[ ] Can we append high_freq_timestamp data later.
+[ ] Can we append waveform data, which is timestamped, later.
+[ ] Size end up for 24H minimal data, uploaded in 15minute increments.
+[ ] Size of the uploaded data, once all the waveforms/high freq data is uploaded with 4H chunks, 24H single chunk.

 [ ] **Monthly read scalability test** – load one month of data within memory limits
 [ ] File naming conventions